naturally occurring consequences

 • Your child misses school because they’ve failed to get up in the morning on time.

-• Your child has to face their legal issues because mom and dad will not bail them out once again.
+• Your child will need to address their legal issues because their parents will not be able to bail them out again.

-• Dinner is not waiting for your child when they fail to show up on time.
+• Dinner is not waiting for your child if they fail to arrive on time.

 • Your child misses days of work because of their substance abuse.
 No one covers for them, and they could face the consequences.